Kaktusowy500/CSF/readme.md

 # Ceneo Steals Finder
-A NodeJS web scraper which looks for deals on Ceneo and prepares website with them.
+A Node.js web scraper which looks for deals on Ceneo and prepares website with them.

 ## Table of contents
 * [General info](#general-info)